snowplow/snowbridge/docs/documentation/configuration/transformations/custom-scripts/lua-configuration.md

 If a script errors or times out, a [transformation failre](../../../concepts/failure-model.md) occurs.

-Scripts are provided to the configuration as base-64 encoded strings.
+Scripts are provided to the configuration as base-64 encoded strings - you can base-64 encode a script with `cat script.js | base64`.

 Here is an example of a minimal configuration for the custom Lua script transformation: